The Ultimate Guide to Retiring in Portugal: Everything You Need to Know

 As the saying goes here amongst expats: “In Portugal it’s easier to buy a house than a car” (and I’ve definitely found that to be true!!)

 Portugal welcomes foreigners to its property market, making it an attractive destination for real estate investment.
+Having a Portuguese bank account is essential for managing everyday expenses, receiving international pension payments, and facilitating property purchases.

 To help you navigate the property buying process, here are the key steps involved: